hichem/springboot-example/README.md

 * Test TLS Configuration

-If testing locally, create /etc/hosts dns entry.
+Create /etc/hosts dns entry if no domain name is available for testing.
 Use the browser or any other tools to check https call is working

 ## Manage Kubernetes Namespaces